ottopaulsen/magic-message-react-app/README.md

 The app is used to send messages to the magic mirror module.

 I have two versions of the app.
-One with Angular (and a little Ionix´c) and one with React.
+One with Angular and one with React.

 ## Install development environment